Iskierek100/waydroid-x11-launcher/README.md

 ```bash
 sudo dnf install zenity weston wmctrl xclip wl-clipboard
 ```
-(Note: On older Fedora versions, you might need qt5-qttools-devel)
 ---
 ### Installation
 1. Download the project files.
 You can do this in two ways: